-We have been writing about Medical Science Liaisons, their jobs, responsibilities, typical job descriptions, challenges – regulatory and otherwise – and rewards, about the KOLs they work with and the internal team members they interact with on a regular basis.
+We have been writing about Medical Science Liaisons, their jobs, responsibilities, typical job descriptions, scientific background, challenges – regulatory and otherwise – and rewards, about the key opinion leaders (KOLs) they work with and the internal team members they interact with on a regular basis.

-It Takes a Lot of Studying to Be an MSL
+It Takes a Lot of Studying to Be a Medical Science Liaison

 The first thing you notice when looking at MSLs is that they are highly educated.
 A postgraduate degree, while not an absolute “must have” requirement, is very common.
-According to a 2018 survey 38% of MSLs have PhDs, 36% are PharmDs, a surprisingly low 8% have an MD, MBBS or equivalent degree and 3% have other doctorates, e.g. PsyDs – for a total of 85% doctorate level degrees.
+According to a 2018 survey, 38% of MSLs have PhDs, 36% are PharmDs, a surprisingly low 8% have an MD, MBBS or equivalent doctorate degree, and 3% have other doctorates, e.g. PsyDs – for a total of 85% doctorate level degrees.

-Two thirds of the rest of MSLs have a master’s degree, 4% a bachelor’s degree and then there is the “others” category to round out the field.
+Two-thirds of the rest of medical liaisons have a Master’s degree, 4% a Bachelor’s degree and then there is the “others” category to round out the field.

 The same survey also provides some insight into MSL compensation.
 The range is broad ranging from approx. $120K to $185K depending on experience and company type.
 Unsurprisingly, 15+ years of experience and a big pharma employer make for the highest salaries, while new MSLs in diagnostics companies, contract MSL organizations and medical device companies make the least.

-The average compensation, based on a 2017 survey by the MSL Society, was approximately $154K with a sizeable gender gap: male MSLs earn on average $157K while female MSLs only bring home $151K.
+The average compensation, based on a 2017 survey by the MSL Society, was approximately $154K with a sizable gender gap: male MSLs earn on average $157K while female MSLs only bring home $151K.

 Other sources quote higher average salaries, e.g. ExploreHealthCareers.org suggests an average salary of almost $170K.